Road users told to be wary of icy conditions as yellow weather warnings issued

 One yellow warning – covering areas in north-east England, the East Midlands, the east of England, Yorkshire and Humber and parts of Scotland – will be active from 5pm on Thursday until 11am on Friday.

-Another, affecting Cornwall, Devon, Dorset and Somerset, will be in place from 3am to 4pm on Thursday.
+Another, affecting Cornwall, Devon, Dorset and Somerset, will be in place until 4pm on Thursday.

 An earlier warning remains in place until 11am on Thursday for eastern Scotland and north-east England down to North Yorkshire, where snow caused closures on the A169.